bvinoth186/notes/Azure.md

 	- rapidly growing companies
 	- When you not sure of the demand
 	- Google Compute Engine
+  - Responsibilities
+    - User
+	  - Purchase, installation, configuration, and management of their own software operating systems, middleware, and applications.
+	- Cloud Provider
+	  - Responsible for ensuring that the underlying cloud infrastructure (such as virtual machines, storage, and networking) is available for the user.

 - PAAS
   - Complete development and deployment environment in cloud